bingb0t5/im-in/FEATURES.md

 - host or co-host activities
 - RSVP using their signed-in identity
 - manage hosted activities if authorized
-- use the signed-in dashboard on `Home`
+- use the signed-in dashboard on `/my-activities`

 ### 3. Guest-session user